Aandavan Kattalai (1964 film): Plot

 Professor Krishnan is a role model; honest and austere, he is a staunch follower of Swami Vivekananda.
 His principle in life is "Duty First".
 He is a perfectionist to the extent where people correct their clocks based on his schedule.
 He considers marriage as an hindrance and women as diversion.
-His only aim is to take care of his mother and get Gomathi, his niece married.
+His only aim is to take care of his mother and get his niece, Gomathi, married.
 He "adopts" Ramu, an orphan, as a brother and helps educate him.
 Gomathi and Ramu fall in love.
 Radha, a student, seduces Krishnan in a slow and steady manner and their affair turns out to cause his doom.

-Radha is presumed dead in an accident and the blame falls on Krishnan which causes his mother to die and him go through a lengthy and scandalous trial.
+Radha is presumed dead in an accident and the blame falls on Krishnan which causes his mother to die and him to go through a lengthy and scandalous trial.
 He is declared innocent as Radha's body is never found but the society which respected him has now shunned him.
-He attempts suicide but a dog he once rescued saves him dying in the process.
+He attempts suicide but a dog he once rescued saves him, dying in the process.
 He takes this as a message and decides to dedicate his new life, given by the dog, in service of others taking up the name of Moorthy.

 Radha, meanwhile, has lost her memory and is in care of Sankar who intends to marry her.
 Gomathi too has become destitute.
 Moorthy joins work in Sankar's quarry, meets Gomathi, gets her married to Ramu while keeping away from Radha believing that she manipulated the whole situation to ruin him unaware of her amnesia.
 In the end, all confusions get cleared with Radha and Moorthy getting married.

 Soundtrack

 Music was composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan.
-The song "Aarumaname Aaru" is set to Sindhu Bhairavi raga, and "Amaithiyaana Nathiyinile" is set to Harikambhoji.
+The song "Aarumaname Aaru" is set to Sindhu Bhairavi raga, and "Amaithiyaana Nathiyinile" is set to Harikambhoji.The song "Aaru Maname Aaru" incorporates ideas from eight Thirukkural couplets into a single lyric.